isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-article-publishing-presets.md

 ---
 title: Create output presets from the Web Editor
-description: Create output presets from the web editor in AEM Guides.
-Learn how to edit, rename, duplicate, and delete an output preset.
+description: Create output presets from the web editor.
+Learn how to edit, rename, duplicate, and delete an output preset in AEM Guides.
 exl-id: 7fde0057-06a5-428e-a91b-9e9386a56270
 ---
 # Create output presets from the Web Editor {#id218CL400JW3}